-In order to install the EVATION software package, please select and run the file 'EvationSetup.exe' which is located on the DVD-ROM supplied with the instrument.
+In order to install the EVATION software package, please select and run the file 'EvationSetup.exe' which is located on the USB memory stick supplied with the instrument.
 The installer program will guide you through the installation process.
 The latest version of EVATION can be found on the Kipp & Zonen website.